RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 @@container
 @@left ![](/assets/profile_2022.jpg) @@
 @@
-I am a rising $4^{th}$ year Ph.D.
+I am a $4^{th}$ year Ph.D.
 Student at NYU Tandon School of Engineering, advised by [Prof. Christopher Musco](https://www.chrismusco.com) and part of the [Algorithms and Foundations Group](https://csefoundations.engineering.nyu.edu/).

 <!-- To compile this for publishing, run `serve(single=true, clear=true, is_final_pass=true)` and upload the _site directory.
 Be sure to also run `using Franklin`.
 I'm using github to auto-compile it now though, so I shouldn't need to do this anymore. -->